rajatcse1/SFDC_Training/Practice/Program/01_Basic Declarations and Expressions.md

 35. Write a Apex program to check if two numbers in a pair is in ascending order or descending order.
-Test Data :
+- Test Data :
 Input a pair of numbers (for example 10,2 : 2,10):
 Input first number of the pair: 10
-Expected Output:
+- Expected Output:
 Input second number of the pair: 2
 The pair is in descending order!

 36. Write a Apex program to read a password until it is correct.
 For wrong password print "Incorrect password" and for correct password print "Correct password" and quit the program.
 The correct password is 1234.
-Test Data :
+- Test Data :
 Input the password: 1234
-Expected Output:
+- Expected Output:
 Correct password

-37. Write a Apex program to read the coordinates(x, y) (in Cartesian system) and find the quadrant to which it belongs (Quadrant -I, Quadrant -II, Quadrant -III, Quadrant -IV).
+37. Write a Apex program to read the coordinates(x, y) (in Apexartesian system) and find the quadrant to which it belongs (Quadrant -I, Quadrant -II, Quadrant -III, Quadrant -IV).
 Note: A Cartesian coordinate system is a coordinate system that specifies each point uniquely in a plane by a pair of numerical coordinates.
 These are often numbered from 1st to 4th and denoted by Roman numerals: I (where the signs of the (x,y) coordinates are I(+,+), II (−,+), III (−,−), and IV (+,−).
-Test Data :
+- Test Data :
 Input the Coordinate(x,y):
 x: 25
 y: 15
-Expected Output:
+- Expected Output:
 Quadrant-I(+,+)

 38. Write a program that reads two numbers and divide the first number by second number.
 If the division not possible print "Division not possible".
-Test Data :
+- Test Data :
 Input two numbers:
 x: 25
 y: 5
-Expected Output: 5.0
+- Expected Output: 5.0

 39. Write a Apex program to calculate the sum of all number not divisible by 17 between two given integer numbers.
-Test Data :
+- Test Data :
-Input the first integer: 50 Input the second integer: 99 Expected Output:
+Input the first integer: 50 Input the second integer: 99
+- Expected Output:
 Sum: 3521

 40. Write a Apex program to find all numbers which dividing it by 7 and the remainder is equal to 2 or 3 between two given integer numbers.
-Test Data :
+- Test Data :
 Input the first integer: 25
 Input the second integer: 45
-Expected Output:
+- Expected Output:
 30
 31
 37